LabShengLi/nanome/docs/Usage.md

 * `google`
   * A generic configuration profile to be used on [Google Cloud](https://cloud.google.com/) platform with **google-lifesciences** support.

-You can also running NANOME pipeline on cloud computing platform ([google cloud platform](https://cloud.google.com/) or [Lifebit CloudOS](https://lifebit.gitbook.io/cloudos/)), sample of command line is below.
+You can also run NANOME pipeline on cloud computing platform ([google cloud platform](https://cloud.google.com/) or [Lifebit CloudOS](https://lifebit.gitbook.io/cloudos/)), sample of command line is below.
 ```angular2html
 # Running test on Google Cloud (https://cloud.google.com)
 nextflow run TheJacksonLaboratory/nanome\